skafandri/sb/ch1.md

 $ git config --global alias.dif "diff HEAD..origin/master"
 $ git config --global alias.last 'log -1 HEAD'
 ````
-Don't worry if you don't understand any of those commands, we will discover them later in this book.
+Don't worry if you don't understand any of those commands, we will cover them later in this book.

 ###1.1.2 Your first repository